Wilton, Iowa: Media

 Wilton-Durant Advocate News is a weekly newspaper in the area.
 Daily newspapers such as The Muscatine Journal and Quad-City Times are available.

 Wilton Jr./Sr. High School has a student-run school news website called This Just In, which is maintained during the school year by journalism students.
 The class also produces a student newspaper called "The Beaver Tale" which is printed monthly during the school year in the Advocate News.

 Infrastructure

 Transportation

 Wilton is three miles (5 km) south of Interstate 80, at the junction of County Highway F58 and Iowa Highway 38, within driving distance of Muscatine, the Quad Cities, Iowa City, and Cedar Rapids.
 The Iowa Interstate Railroad passes through the city and provides service to local industries.
 The Quad City International Airport is 30 miles east of Wilton providing non-stop flights to destinations throughout the country.
-Wilton sits along the historic transcontinental U.S. Route 6, though this section was transferred to IA927 and later to county F58.
+Wilton sits along the historic transcontinental U.S. Route 6, though this section was transferred to Iowa Highway 927 and later to county F58.